unm-digital-futures/digital-history-review/docs/essays/kellys-brewpub.md

 In 1993 the building was nominated as a Historic Landmark, becoming a praised and protected piece of work.
 As one of the few examples of Moderne style, it was preserved for both its Architecural wonder but also due to its example of transportation and commerce in the fifties.

 Finally in 1999 it was bought by Kellys Brewery and restored many of the original design, going as far as installing Texaco pumps and original garage doors.
-The building now houses Kelly's Brew Pub on one side and a Cold stone on the opposite.
+The building now houses Kelly's Brew Pub on one side and a Cold Stone on the opposite.

 {% include figure.html
 class="img-left"
-width="50%"
+width="100%"
-caption="Kelly's Today."
+caption="Kelly's Today"
 src="images/merin-modern-2.jpeg"
 %}

 {% include figure.html
   class="img-right"
-  width="50%"
+  width="33%"
   caption="Cold Stone Today"
-  src="merin-modern-4.jpg"
+  src="images/merin-modern-4.jpg"
 %}

 # Design